 In order to use a channeler, you must be a US citizen or legal, permanent US resident.
 Channelers may not process a request for employment or licensing purposes.1 Basically, you visit the channeler’s location, where a trained technician will electronically collect and submit your fingerprints.
 Most requests are processed and the results are received directly from the channeler in three to four days.
 The advantage of using a channeler is increased accuracy and efficiency since a trained technician is collecting your fingerprints.
 It also reduces how long the background check takes to return.

-2. Request your FBI background check directly from the FBI
+2. Request your FBI background check directly from the FBI.

 You don’t have to use a channeler; you can directly request your background check from the FBI, either electronically or by mail.
-Simply complete the Applicant Information Form and obtain a set of your personal fingerprints on the standard fingerprint form (FD–1164).
+Simply complete the Applicant Information Form and obtain a set of your personal fingerprints on the standard fingerprint form (FD–1164).7,10

-Once you have ensured that all required documentation and information is completed, mail the forms to the FBI Criminal Justice Information System division.
-You can send via regular mail, though that will increase how long the background check and results will take, or you can send priority mail or overnight shipping.
+Once you have ensured that all required documentation and information is completed, mail the forms to the FBI Criminal Justice Information System division.8 You can send via regular mail, though that will increase how long the background check and results will take, or you can send priority mail or overnight shipping.
 Your results are then sent to you by First-Class Mail through the United States Postal Service.

-How Long Does FBI Background Check Take?
+How Long Does an FBI Background Check Take?

 The return time for when you may receive your fingerprint background check results will vary, depending on many factors.
 Without the use of a channeler, it may take as little as one week or as many as 12 to 14 weeks, especially if there are errors or incomplete information.

-How Much Is a FBI Background Check?
+How Much Is an FBI Background Check?

 Many people wonder how much an FBI background check costs.
 The answer is $18 if you complete the process yourself.
-However, if you use a channeler that will typically add an additional $50 onto the cost.
+However, if you use a channeler that will typically add an additional $50 to the cost.
 But as mentioned, the use of a channeler does provide the quickest method to receive results and will cut down on any possible mistakes that could delay results even further.

 Fingerprint Background Check Results